 Marina’s play, Sea Changes, was produced in 2019 at the Camden Fringe Festival, and revived in Oxford later in the year.

 ‘Rib provided me with dramaturgical advice when I was working on my first play, written for a large community cast.
 For a writer starting out, it is one thing to work on the different elements of a script in isolation, but quite another to wrestle the whole thing into an effective shape.
 Rib took my first draft and provided incredibly helpful suggestions on the overall structure.
 He gave me valuable insights into the characters I’d created which helped me edit the dialogue to make it more effective.
 I knew that because of his experience he would understand the challenges of writing for an amateur cast, and his suggestions on how to bring the script alive helped me to ensure it would translate well to the stage.
 His pointers are still useful to me now.’
 Poppy Hollman

 Poppy’s play, A Dog’s Tale, was scheduled for production and touring by Mikron Theatre in 2020.
 The production has been postponed due to the Coronavirus pandemic.

 ‘I have highly valued Brian’s always thoughtful and incisive comments on the drafts of my first play.
 He is a careful, patient reader, thinks of novel angles and ideas, and is always frank and honest in his opinions without discouraging a rookie playwright like myself.
-I grew in confidence and benefitted hugely from his input.’
+I grew in confidence and benefited hugely from his input.’
+Orlando Figes

 Orlando’s play, The Sinecure, is scheduled for production at the Jermyn Street Theatre, London, within a year of the reopening of theatres.